Phil-382453/Utility/README.md

    - Left   - Textbox for adding computer names (add 1 name or add 10,000 names).
    - Bottom - Tab window (Red Main tab) + results tabs.
 New result tab opens every time you run a script.

-* Red Main Tab (occupies 90 percent of the app window) Select a script repository click the refresh button (Top right).
-This will populate the Main tab.
+* Red Main Tab
+   - Select a script repository then click the green "Refresh" button (Top right).
-    The red Main tab fills with the list of scripts in the selected repository.
+   - The red Main tab fills with the list of scripts in the selected repository.
-    The 1st column - ScriptName - this is the filename in the repository folder.
+   - The 1st column - ScriptName - this is the filename in the repository folder.
-    The 2nd column - checkbox to mark favorite scripts.
+   - The 2nd column - checkbox to mark favorite scripts.
+Favorite scripts are sorted at the top after refresh.
-    The 3rd column - Description - comes from a variable in the script file "context-sensitive help"
+   - The 3rd column - Description - comes from a variable in the script file "context-sensitive help"

-* Launching a script
+* Launching a script.
-    Enter you list of servers in the left side text box.
+   - Enter you list of servers in the left side text box.
-	Select a script to run.
+   - Select a script to run.
 Hi-lite and click the run button - or dbl-click script name.
+   - For remote execution mode, you will be prompted for credentials to the server(s).
-    The Main app window will minimize and return once the script run is complete.
+   - The Main app window will minimize and return once the script run is complete.
-    Script results will be written to file then sent to a new output tab.
+   - Script results are written to file and sent to an output tab.
+See the "Screenshot Output.jpg" file
-    All tabs except the main tab can be closed at any time.
+   - All tabs except the main tab can be closed at any time.
-  - The ScriptsWrapper will prompt for privileged credentials when accessing a remote server(s).

 * Main (red) Tab Items
     Aways the 1st tab to open (cannot be closed), it contains the following: